 Using a grinder, I grind down the small knobs that protrude from the existing drain flange, and I lay a generous amount of thinset around the drain and around the grate.
 Then I set the grate over the drain, pushing down firmly with both hands to ensure a tight seal all around.

+After applying thinset around the drain, press the grate in place until it sits flat.
 Next, I test-fit the new tile around the grate, adding or removing thinset until the tile is even with or slightly above the new grate.
 I proceed by tiling around the drain toward the walls.
 The key here is to ensure that everything pitches toward the drain.
 Once the thinset cures, I complete the job with grout followed by two coats of Miracle Sealants 511 Impregnator sealer.